mucsi96/try-react-rest-renderer/README.md

-# try-react-testing-library
+# try-react-rest-renderer

-Try out react-testing-library as potential replacement for enzyme
+Try out react-rest-renderer as potential replacement for enzyme